Chase and Southwest have a great portfolio of credit cards at three different price points.

 With that in mind, which Southwest Airlines credit card is the best option?
 Let’s take a look at the details of this card, and then I’ll share my take.

-The Southwest Airlines Premier Card has a welcome bonus of 40,000 Rapid Rewards points after spending $1,000 within the first three months.
+The Southwest Airlines Premier Card has a tiered welcome bonus of up to 80,000 Rapid Rewards points.
+The bonus breaks down as such:

 The card isn’t available to anyone who currently has a Southwest Rapid Rewards personal card, or anyone who has received a welcome bonus on a Southwest Rapid Rewards personal card in the past 24 months.
 However, you are eligible if you have a Southwest business credit card.